-- " All purchases/sign ups are voluntary and cannot be compelled - " If a purchase is agreed, payment can be enforced. - " GST is payable - " Donation tax credits cannot be claimed.
+- " All purchases/sign ups are voluntary and cannot be compelled. - " If purchase is agreed, payment can be enforced. - " GST is payable. - " Donation tax credits cannot be claimed.

-3 Attendance dues
+Attendance dues

-- " These are compulsory for students attending state integrated schools or kura, regardless of whether the school or kura opts in to the Donations Scheme. - " Attendance dues are paid to the proprietor of a state integrated school or kura. - " Payment can be enforced and GST is payable.
+- " These are compulsory for students attending state integrated schools and kura.
+They are the only compulsory payment in the school/kura system. - " Attendance dues are payable to the proprietor of a state integrated school or kura. - " Payment can be enforced and GST is payable.
 Donation tax credits cannot be claimed. - " State integrated schools and kura cannot increase the maximum level of attendance dues without the approval of the Minister of Education.